Monday – Friday | Noon to 4 p.m.

-Planning to do some research?
-Please call ahead to ensure that the Librarian is available to assist you 480 481.8133.
+Please call or email before your visit to ensure the librarian is available to assist you.

-- The collection is available for in-house research only – books do not circulate.
+- The collection is available for in-house research only.

 - Photocopies can be made for 20 cents per page.